CampusPulse/access-directory/README.md

 ## Database Schema
 This project uses SQLAlchemy to access a PostgresQL database.
 The DB schema is defined in `db.py`

+This project also uses flask-migrate to allow for database schema revisions

+to create a new revision:
+`pipenv run flask db revision --autogenerate -m "[message]"`

+to upgrade your schema:
+`pipenv run flask db upgrade`

 ## Docker Infrastructure:
 The docker compose config in this repository is intended to provide a small/simple suite of services for TunnelVision to rely on.
 This is for development and testing purposes.